Agriculture in Senegal

 Senegal is a net food importer, particularly for rice, which represents almost 75% of cereal imports.
 Peanuts, sugarcane, and cotton are important cash crops, and a wide variety of fruits and vegetables are grown for local and export markets.
 In 2006 gum arabic exports soared to $280 million, making it by far the leading agricultural export.
 Green beans, industrial tomato, cherry tomato, melon, and mango are Senegal's main vegetable cash crops.
 The Casamance region, isolated from the rest of Senegal by Gambia, is an important agriculture producing area, but without the infrastructure or transportation links to improve its capacity.

 Despite the lack of modernization of artisanal fishing, the fishing sector remains Senegal's main economic resource and major foreign exchange earner.
 The livestock and poultry sectors are relatively underdeveloped and have potential for modernization, development and growth.
 Senegal imports most of its milk and dairy products.
 The sector is inhibited due to low output and limited investments.
 The potential production of fauna and forest products is high and diversified and could, if well organized, benefit poor farmers in rural areas.
 Although the agricultural sector was impacted by a locust invasion in 2004, it has recovered and gross agricultural production is expected to increase by 6.1% in 2006 and 5.1% in 2007.

+Islam and Agriculture in Senegal

+Agriculture has long been an important aspect of economic and social life in the Senegambian region.
+Since the nineteenth century, agricultural production has been closely associated with the growth of Islamic forms of organisation, in particular the Mouride order.
+While it is not precisely known when Islam initially arrived in the region, it was not until the seventeenth century that Islamic styles of organisation were able to increasingly influence agriculture and other spheres of Senegalese society (Linares 1992).
+In the nineteenth century, Islam became increasingly prevalent across the country, largely due to the work of Cheikh Amadou Bamba Mbacke (1853-1927), the founder of the Mourridiyya, which to this day remains one of the most popular and economically influential Sufi orders of Senegal.
+The influential prophet established various marabout republics whose teachings were organised in agricultural daaras (sg. daara).
+In these community spaces, followers of Bamba would support one another through the income of agricultural labour.
+The discipline of labour in conjunction with religiously inspired work ethic were the integral tenets of the formation which came to foster these intensely community-oriented agricultural spaces.
+These were spaces of open community and certainty throughout political upheaval, guerrilla warfare and anti-colonial and anti-monarchical struggles, the centrality of the importance of education, agriculture and spirituality made them spaces largely open to all castes, ethnicities, and classes.